Jt80149/dotfiles/sys-installs.md

 ![making the script executeable](https://github.com/user-attachments/assets/130190c1-08cd-4c22-a808-1fd70a308c02)

+# Steps Followed:
+1. Create the sys-installs folder: mkdir -p ~/path/to/your/dotfiles/sys-installs

+2. Save the script above to a file named install-aws-cli.sh in the sys-installs folder:
+"nano ~/path/to/your/dotfiles/sys-installs/install-aws-cli.sh"

+3. Make the script executable:
+"chmod +x ~/path/to/your/dotfiles/sys-installs/install-aws-cli.sh"

 # Description:
 This folder contains scripts for installing various software packages on Ubuntu Linux.
 Each script checks for necessary conditions before proceeding with the installation to ensure a smooth and conflict-free setup.
+I ended up using the since there

 # Script: